radiantearth/stac-spec/roadmap.md

 thumbnail and potentially even a [cloud optimized geotiff](http://cogeo.org) asset with a dynamic tile server to render a zoomable map on every STAC Item webpage.
 This may just be a set of best practices instead of hard requirements, though it is likely worth specifying a few core things that each HTML page should have, and recommendations on how to format links and implement microformats.
+[Issue #32](https://github.com/radiantearth/stac-spec/issues/32)

 ### Granular components